edwardhan925192/News_cluster/sccl/README.md

 ** When using other transformer models don't pass use_pretrain arguments **
 lr == contrast_head, cluster_centers, bert parameters
-eta == weights given for between contrast loss and clustering
+eta == weights ratio between contrast loss and clustering